P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ### XLMR_base-MLCR-Rot-hop++

 1. `Shell_Clean_Embedding.ipynb`: run the "Cleaning" section of the .ipynb file.
-2. `Shell_Translate.ipynb`: run the XLMR_base-MLCR-Rot-hop++ section of the file.
+2. `Shell_Translate.ipynb`: run the "XLMR_base-MLCR-Rot-hop++" section of the file.
 3. `Shell_Clean_Embedding.ipynb`:  run the "Multilingual Embeddings" subsection in "Embeddings".
 Also run the embeddings subsection of any language used for model testing.
-4. `Shell Multilingual.ipynb`: run the "Hyperparameter Optimisation" and "Model Training" subsections of "XLMR-MLCR-Rot-hop++".
+4. `Shell_Multilingual.ipynb`: run the "Hyperparameter Optimisation" and "Model Training" subsections of "XLMR-MLCR-Rot-hop++".
 Note that the optimal hyperparameters have to be manually inputted for "Model Training".
-This returns the MLCR-Ror-hop++, XLMR_base-MLCR-Rot-hop++ and XLMR-MLCR-Rot-hop++ model.
+This returns the MLCR-Rot-hop++, XLMR_base-MLCR-Rot-hop++ and XLMR-MLCR-Rot-hop++ model.
 To validate the results for the English language, also run the "Model Validation" subsection.
 Here, the directory address of the model needs to be manually inputted.
 5. `Shell_ _Language_ _Tuning_Training_Validation.ipynb`: to validate the results on _Language_, run the "Model Validation" subsection of the "XLMR-MLCR-Rot-hop++" section.

 ### XLMR_base-Rot-hop-ACSxx